 - Awards or honors

 Special Education Teacher Resume—Extra Sections

-Expert Hint: Add a cover letter to your special education teacher resume.
+Expert Hint: Know how to write a cover letter to complement your special education teacher resume.
 Show your passion for teaching special needs students and your top occupational moments.

 Here’s how to write a special education teacher resume: